youzi-forge/good-first-issue-autoUpdate/README.md

 This repository publishes a **daily-updated list of `good first issue`-style issues** across GitHub (covering the labels `good first issue`, `good-first-issue`, and `first-timers-only`), limited to repositories with **≥1000⭐ by default** and issues **opened within the last 90 days**.

-> Auto-updated by GitHub Actions once a day.
+> Auto-updated by GitHub Actions every 3 days.
 Configure thresholds in the workflow or script args.

 ---